-Kofte are meat balls, and you can’t do Istanbul without doing koftes.
+Kofte is meatballs, and you can’t do Istanbul without doing koftes.
 Now here’s the thing.
 There is a very old (1920) kofte restaurant in the Sultanahmet area called the Sultanahmet Koftecisi.
-It has a minimal, bare décor, and a most simple menu.
+It has a minimal, bare décor, and a simple menu.
 We tried the beef Izgara kofte, and they turned out to be the most delicious ones of our trip.
 There’s also a second restaurant by the same name, and we ended up going there too.
 While it’s not the original, its succulent chicken kebabs didn’t disappoint either.
 We gave our business to the original, and the imposter and were rewarded with happy bellies and hearts.
 It’s also a good idea to order the lentil soup (chorba) along with your koftes, and you will end up having a most comforting and wholesome meal.

 Go for light lunches and big dinners

-When we travel, lunch is usually kept light, and the dinner can be a more leisurely experience.
+When we travel, lunch is usually kept light, and dinner can be a more leisurely experience.
 That way, during the daytime we get to see more of the place we are at.

 That’s what we did in Istanbul as well.
 We tried small lunches and at different places – at a marketplace, opting to go with what the shopkeepers had for themselves.
-It turned out be chicken pilav – rice with shreds of chicken and chickpeas that was served with pickled Istanbul green chillies.
-Near the Istanbul University, we ate like the students.
-Thrifty meals of chickpea stew with rice, teamed with a salty yoghurt drink called Ayran.
-We also took our clue from families out on a picnic in Uskudar, and had uskumru sandwiches (freshly grilled mackerel tucked in a loaf of bread along with slices of tomatoes and onions).
+It turned out to be chicken pilav – rice with shreds of chicken and chickpeas that was served with pickled Istanbul green chillies.
+Near Istanbul University, we ate like students.
+Thrifty meals of chickpea stew with rice teamed with a salty yoghurt drink called Ayran.
+We also took our clue from families out on a picnic in Uskudar and had uskumru sandwiches (freshly grilled mackerel tucked in a loaf of bread along with slices of tomatoes and onions).
 There was just one lone stall, and all the families made a beeline for it, and so did we.

-(Uskudar is a neighborhood of Istanbul, Turkey, located on the Asian side of the Bosphorus, just across from Besiktas.
+(Uskudar is a neighbourhood of Istanbul, Turkey, located on the Asian side of the Bosphorus, just across from Besiktas.
 There are many tea and coffee joints there, and also cafes that offer shisha or hookah with different flavours.)

 If you are hungry between meals, try these

 In between breakfast on the go, a light lunch, a street-side snack, and a leisurely dinner, you may feel like indulging yourself a bit more.
 If you do, Istanbul offers you plenty of opportunities.
 Whilst shopping and bargaining, many shopkeepers extend a cup of Turkish tea and coffee (most times, for free).
-It’s a part of the shopping experience, and their hospitality.
+It’s part of the shopping experience and their hospitality.

 There are also sherbet sellers in traditional gear with their cooling, fragrant drinks.
 We had what they called a rose-hip sherbet and it was just the thing for a hot day.
-And how can we forget the mischievous ice-cream sellers?
+And how can we forget the mischievous ice cream sellers?

-Eating ice-cream in Turkey is an experience in itself.
+Eating ice cream in Turkey is an experience in itself.
 You may have seen a video on social media, but it’s fun to experience it for yourself.

-Of course these are just some of my personal favourites, and there is plenty more in Istanbul to discover, devour and enjoy.
-If you want some Michelin recommended or Michelin-starred restaurants to try out, here’s a link for that too.
+Of course, these are just some of my personal favourites, and there is plenty more in Istanbul to discover, devour and enjoy.
+If you want some Michelin-recommended or Michelin-starred restaurants to try out, here’s a link for that too.

 Plus, if you’ve always been interested in food adventures, and the prospect of eating like a local excites you, we have something on that too!
 You will find it here.